 Signing an affidavit

-The person making an affidavit (the deponent) must sign the bottom of each page in the presence of an authorised person, such as a lawyer or Justice of the Peace.
+The person making an affidavit (the deponent) must sign the bottom of each page in the presence of an authorised person, such as a lawyer or Justice of the Peace (if you are overseas a Notary Public or Australian Diplomatic/Consulate Officer can witness the signature).
 On the last page of the affidavit the following details must be set out (known as a jurat):

 - the full name of the person making the affidavit, and their signature